DataTalksClub/data-engineering-zoomcamp/cohorts/2026/01-docker-terraform/homework.md

 - Networking: You'll connect with like-minded people and potential collaborators
 - Documentation: Your posts become a learning journal you can reference later
 - Opportunities: Employers and clients often discover talent through public learning

+You can read more about the benefits [here](https://alexeyondata.substack.com/p/benefits-of-learning-in-public-and).

 Don't worry about being perfect.
 Everyone starts somewhere, and people love following genuine learning journeys!